lindbrook/packageRank/README.md

 <img src="man/figures/README-cranDownloads_viz1-1.png" style="display: block; margin: auto;" />

-If you pass a vector of package names for a single day, `plot()` returns a dotchart:
+If you pass a vector of package names for a single day, `plot()` will return a dotchart:

 ``` r
 plot(cranDownloads(packages = c("ggplot2", "data.table", "Rcpp"),